10 Tips – Running From Scratch

 10 Run Tips:

 - * Don’t compare your running to anyone else.
 This is about your journey.
 Besides, comparison is the thief of joy.
+That’s my favourite yoga-teacher saying, by the way!

 - * Focus on how you FEEL after a run.
 It’s not about how you look, but rather how you feel.
 Running can help to clear the head, help with your health journey and get your body moving well.
 It will be hard at the start, but I promise it will get easier if you just keep up the consistency of training.